v2023 Autodesk Arnold Renderer

 Subdivision and displacement

 Arnold supports Catmull-Clark subdivision surfaces.
-Subdivided vertices are then vector-displaced through arbitrary shader networks.
-High frequencies can be automatically captured as bump map, reducing the need for excessive subdivision.
+Then, subdivided vertices get vector-displaced through arbitrary shader networks.
+Automatically capture high frequencies as a bump map, reducing the need for excessive subdivision.

 Arbitrary Output Variables (AOVs)